skrueg1/skrueg1/README.md

 My name is Serena, I'm an Advanced Computing Sciences student at Maastricht University (Universiteit Maastricht) in the Netherlands.

 Currently I'm working on getting my computer science degree.
-I am open to work in the summer (2026), including internship-to-part-time positions.
+I am open to work part-time during the school year (Sept-Dec, Feb-June) and full-time the rest of the year.
 I work on personal projects when I can, with the vast majority of my interests being in creating games or applications.

-I'm familiar with several IDEs but often use VSCode.
-I have the most experience in Java, HTML, and CSS, but have also worked with C++, Python, and C.
+I'm familiar with several IDEs but often use JetBrains applications and VSCode.
+I have the most experience in Java, HTML & CSS, Python, and Javascript, but have also worked with C++ and C.

 Reach out via the [contact page](https://serenaintheworkplace.carrd.co/#contact) on my site or through [LinkedIn](https://www.linkedin.com/in/serena-krueger/).
 Information about my experience and education can also be found on both sites!